JeschkeLab/DeerLab/docsrc/source/fitting.rst

     Vfit = fitsignal(Vexp,t,r,'P',@bg_hom3d,@ex_4pdeer)

-Here, ``'P'`` specifies that a parameter-free distribution (defined over ``r``) should be fitted. ``@bg_hom3d`` is a function handle to the background model function.
+Here, ``'P'`` specifies that a non-parametric distribution (defined over ``r``) should be fitted. ``@bg_hom3d`` is a function handle to the background model function.
 If you want to fit a signal that doesn't have a background, use  ``'none'`` instead.  ``@ex_4pdeer`` is a function handle to the particular experiment model. ``ex_4pdeer`` consists of the main dipolar modulation function centered at time zero with an ampltitude ``lambda`` plus a constant offset of amplitude ``1-lambda``.
 If you want to fit a simple dipolar evolution function with 100% modulation depth, use ``'none'`` as the experiment model.

 ``fitsignal`` uses a least-squares fitting algorithm to determine the optimal distribution, background parameters, and experiment parameters that fit the experiment data.
-To determine the parameter-free distribution, it internally uses Tikhnonov regularization with a regularization parameter optimized using the Akaike Information Criterion (AIC).
+To determine the non-parametric distribution, it internally uses Tikhnonov regularization with a regularization parameter optimized using the Akaike Information Criterion (AIC).
 These settings can be changed:

 .. code-block:: matlab